CharlotteMarotte/Wages-for-carework/README.md

 ### Database Prep

 - Access the MySQL interface in your terminal by running `mysql -u root -p`
-- Create a new database called facebook: `create database facebook`
+- Create a new database called facebook: `create database patriarchy`
 - Add a `.env` file to the project folder of this repository containing the MySQL authentication information for MySQL user.
 For example:

 ```bash